caetas/CookieCutter/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │                         compiled model .pkl or HDFS (.h5) or .pb format (also available on Minio Server) │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration.ipynb`.
-│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │